 Pastoral visiting is a crucial ministry for the wellbeing of our churches and communities.
 God has gifted us, lay and ordained for this ministry.
 To help develop these giftings, the following courses and links are especially helpful.
 Some training can be used off the shelf and delivered locally, others are offered by diocesan teams to parishes, deaneries or more widely.

-- Pastoral Assistant course - Canterbury Diocesan Course - course planned for later in 2021
+- Pastoral Assistant course - Canterbury Diocesan Course - applications currently being taken for autumn 2023

 - Pastoral Care UK- courses for congregations and pastoral teams supported by the Association of Christian Counsellors